ziutek/kasia.go/README.md

         D == nil or len(D) == 0
     $end

 D can be any type.
-If it's an array, a slice or a map, the first block is executed for each element of it and v = element value, i = element index or key.
+If it's an array, a slice, a map or a channel, the first block is executed for each element of it and v = element value, i = element number or key.
 If value is a scalar, v = value, i = nil.
 If you add '+' to the index name:

     $for i+, v in D:
         $i...